thanapatkit/bay-docker-workshop/README.md

 docker container ls
 ```
 The application should still be accessible at http://localhost:8080/hello, but now with a smaller and more efficient Docker image.

-Additional Resources
-Learn more about Docker multi-stage builds.
-For more details on the base image used, visit the Eclipse Temurin Docker Hub page.